remyut/EcoClick/privacypolicy.md

 # Privacy Policy (ENGLISH)

-EcoClick (“Remy Saksik”, "remyut","I", "The app", "The compagny", "The association") operates the https://github.com/remyut/ecoclick public repository, and iOS and Android Apps (collectively the "Service").
+EcoClick (“l'EmpreinteVerte” ,"I", "The app", "The compagny", "The association") operates the https://github.com/remyut/ecoclick public repository, and iOS and Android Apps (collectively the "Service").

 This privacy policy has been compiled to better serve those who are concerned with how their privacy.